 Frequency and percentages for each response Yes/No for categorical endpoints will be presented separately by visit for each treatment arm.
+Subjects with missing scores at a given visit will be considered to have not met the criteria of interest (ie, nonresponse).
 Estimates of the difference between treatments (imsidolimab - placebo) will be presented along with exact 90% CIs.
-Treatment arms will be compared using an exact test.
+Treatment arms will be compared using Cochran-Mantel-Haenszel chi-squared test, adjusted for stratification factor (Hurley Stage at baseline (Stage II or III)).